 RNs with a master’s degree in nursing may enroll in a 12-to-18 graduate credit Graduate Nursing Certificate program.
 All programs in the School of Nursing offer open and rolling admissions, flexible credit earning options, no residency requirements and no time limit for degree completion.
 All online BSN nursing courses are offered quarterly in 12-week terms.

 In 2016, the school brought to the University its first doctoral program, the Doctor of Nursing Practice, (DNP) which is an online program with a specialty area in Systems-Level Leadership that can be completed in 18 months.
 The program prepares students to lead healthcare organizations.

-Additionally, for students who have already completed a bachelor's degree in another area of study, the School offers a one-year campus-based BSN degree program.
-The Accelerated 2nd Degree BSN Program is a full-time one-year BSN degree program that educates pre-licensure students to enter the profession of nursing as beginning practitioners.
-Graduates of the Accelerated 2nd Degree BSN Program are eligible to sit for the National Council Licensure Exam for Registered Nurses (NCLEX-RN).
+Additionally, the School offers a 15-month hybrid (online and on-campus) BSN degree program.
+The Accelerated BSN Program is a full-time BSN degree program that educates pre-licensure students to enter the profession of nursing as beginning practitioners.
+Graduates of the Accelerated BSN Program are eligible to sit for the National Council Licensure Exam for Registered Nurses (NCLEX-RN).

 I wish you success in all of your academic endeavors and look forward to helping you accomplish your educational goals.